 The educational and employment background of families varies greatly.
 This ranges from a number of tertiary qualified to professionals, parents working in trades or secondary industry and a significant number of families who endure financial hardship due to long term unemployment.

 Parent and community involvement

-The school is fortunate to have a dedicated number of volunteers who support the school in a number of ways, such as Breakfast Club, Special Food Days and working with students during class time.
+The school is fortunate to have a dedicated number of volunteers who support the school during regular special events